teamglio/ShapesSlider/README.md

 ShapesSlider
 ============

-A SVG shape slider
-A demo can be found at http://glio.co.xa/showcase/ShapesSlider
+A SVG shape slider.
+Find the demo at http://glio.co.xa/showcase/ShapesSlider